-If you suffered injuries in a car accident in Alexandria, Laborde Earles Injury Lawyers can help you seek compensation.
-With the help of an experienced personal injury attorney, you may be able to recover compensation for your losses when your injuries result from another’s negligent actions.
+If you suffered injuries in a car accident in Rapides Parish, Laborde Earles Injury Lawyers could help you seek compensation.
+With the help of an experienced Alexandria car accident lawyer, you could recover compensation for your losses when your injuries result from another’s negligent actions.

-If these injuries have a direct impact on your everyday life, you should take the steps necessary to pursue any type of compensation to which you may be entitled from the legally liable parties.
+If these injuries have a direct impact on your everyday life, you should take the steps necessary to pursue compensation from the legally liable parties.
 We can help with your car accident case.
 Learn more during a free consultation.

 Damages You Could Recover in Rapides Parish

-- The costs of replacing or repairing damaged property, including a vehicle
+- The costs of replacing or repairing damaged property, including your vehicle

 - Reduced earning potential

-Non-economic damages are often difficult to quantify without an attorney’s assistance because they are subjective and may be worth different amounts depending on the circumstances.
-Our lawyer who handles car accident cases in Alexandria can calculate these damages for you.
+Noneconomic damages are often difficult to quantify without an attorney’s assistance.
+These damages are subjective and may be worth different amounts depending on the circumstances.
+A lawyer who handles car accident cases in Alexandria can calculate these damages for you.